 Upgrading existing CCTV systems

-The change from a tape-based CCTV system to a DVR based system is often straightforward and relatively inexpensive.
+Changing from a tape-based CCTV system to a DVR-based system is often straightforward and relatively inexpensive.
 Assuming the existing cameras and cabling are working well, the changeover is simple.
-Upgrading involves swapping over the cables from the current cameras to the new DVR.
+Upgrading involves swapping the cables from the current cameras to the new DVR.
 The new DVR can be standalone, but most business owners want to use the network features and view them remotely.
 Remote viewing requires a connection to the network and some configuration of the DVR and the router or firewall.